MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/add-update-or-remove-credit-card-or-bank-account.md

 ::: moniker-end

 ::: moniker range="o365-germany"
-## Add a new credit card or bank account
+## Add a credit card or bank account

 You must be a Global Admin or a Billing Admin to do the tasks described in this article.